nmate/sdsl-lite/README.md

 of compressed information processing is, however, that the storage size of the index can significantly outweigh (up to and beyond 8 times) that of the data.

-To address this limitation XXXX is made as a doubly opportunistic data structure which, as opposed to conventional opportunistic schemes that compress only the data component, achieve information-theoretically minimal entropy-constrained space both on the data and the index at the same time.
+To address this limitation R3D3 is made as a doubly opportunistic data structure which, as opposed to conventional opportunistic schemes that compress only the data component, achieve information-theoretically minimal entropy-constrained space both on the data and the index at the same time.

-XXXX is implemented in two versions.
-First, XXXX is constructed with limited indexes, making it more compact at the price of sacrificing query performance.
-In opposite XXXX is `fully` indexed, enabling fast operation speed but with an increased memory footprint.
+R3D3 is implemented in two versions.
+First, R3D3 is constructed with limited indexes, making it more compact at the price of sacrificing query performance.
+In opposite R3D3 is `fully` indexed, enabling fast operation speed but with an increased memory footprint.

 Installation
 ------------

-Since XXXX is an extension to [sdsl-lite][SDSLLIT], please refer to it for installation details.
+Since R3D3 is an extension to [sdsl-lite][SDSLLIT], please refer to it for installation details.

 Getting Started
 ------------

-Using XXXX is just like using a regular sdsl object.
-The following snippet shows how to initialize XXXX with a simple `b` bitvector and how to execute access, rank and select operations in practice.
+Using R3D3 is just like using a regular sdsl object.
+The following snippet shows how to initialize R3D3 with a simple `b` bitvector and how to execute access, rank and select operations in practice.

 ```cpp